Infosys seeks revival with more tech investments, staff

 In a sign of the times, Infosys said it won a deal in the June quarter from a leading insurance company to develop a smartphone app that allows parents to set up a driving pact with their teenagers.

-Infosys, which lost its position as India's most widely held stock to mortgage lender Housing Development Finance (HDFC.NS) this year, was up 1.6 percent to 3,345 rupees at 1:07 p.m., while the broader Nifty was down 1.1 percent.
+Infosys, which lost its position as India's most widely held stock to mortgage lender Housing Development Finance this year, was up 1 percent at 0308 ET at 3,325 rupees, while the Mumbai market index was down 0.9 percent.

 STAFF EXODUS